itpplasma/GORILLA/README.md

 There, high order interpolation of electromagnetic fields in space is replaced by a special linear interpolation, leading to locally linear Hamiltonian equations of motion with piecewise constant coefficients.
 The underlying formulation treats the motion in the piecewise linear fields exactly.
 This further leads to conservation of total energy, magnetic moment and phase space volume.
 Furthermore, the approach reduces computational effort and noise sensitivity.
 Guiding-center orbits are computed without taking collisions into account.

 For various simulations in magnetic confinement fusion, direct modeling of guiding-center particle orbits is utilized, e.g. global kinetic computations of quasi-steady plasma parameters or fast alpha particle loss estimation for stellarator optimization.
 In such complex simulations a simple interface for the guiding-center orbit integration part is needed.
-Namely, the initial condition in five-dimensional phase space is provided (e.g. guiding-center position, parallel and perpendicular velocity) and the main interest is in the condition after a prescribed time step while the integration process itself is irrelevant.
+Namely, the initial condition in five-dimensional phase space is provided (i.e. guiding-center position, parallel and perpendicular velocity) and the main interest is in the condition after a prescribed time step while the integration process itself is irrelevant.
 Such a pure “orbit time step routine” acting as an interface with a plasma physics simulation is provided (`orbit_timestep_gorilla`).
 However, the integration process itself can be of high interest as well, thus, a program allowing the detailed analysis of guiding-center orbits, the time evolution of their respective invariants of motion and Poincaré plots is at disposal as well (`gorilla_plot`).
 Both applications are realized for demonstration in the program (`test_gorilla_main`).